ovhlabs/knowledge-base/en/_posts/2014-09-25-use-openstack-command-line-tools.markdown

 OpenStack provides a [list of
 clients](https://wiki.openstack.org/wiki/OpenStackClients) you can install.
-Just enter the command bellow with the name of the client, for example:
+Just enter the command below with the name of the client, for example:

     sudo pip install python-novaclient